gabbyTI/todoer-api/README.md

+This API exposes endpoints for a Todo Task recorder application.
+The features of this application are as follows: `User Authentication`, `Tasks`, `Sub-Tasks`, `Projects`, `Invitation`.

+## Postman Documentaion

+Read the postman documentation here: [API DOCUMENTATION](https://documenter.getpostman.com/view/9638778/Uz59NzKQ)

 ## Endpoints

     ROUTE | ENDPOINT | DESCRIPTION | REQUEST BODY
     GET | Me | Returns the user data of currently logged in user(returns null if no user is logged in)  |   null Authentication Endpoints